 - A workflow you enjoy that easily complements your style of music

-- Lots of how-to resources available to help you learn
+- Lots of how-to resources available to help with learning curve

 - Fits in your budget